 See how to make summer pajama pants for kids.
-It is intended for hobby sewists just like me, so it’s simple, clear and easy to follow.
+These diy pajama pants are easy to sew and require no pattern.
 I’ve also added the two things you really need to know about jersey, and a bonus tip – check it out!

 Why I love making these kids pajama pants (and why you might too):